Brown Nation: Development

 In 2007, director-writer Abi Varghese spent his weekends tossing around ideas with friends for a possible sitcom that would chronicle some of their shared experiences of growing up Indian in America.
 "We were doing this out of our parents' living room and we were really just starting out and trying to figure out how to tell a story [with] not much of a budget," Varghese told NBC News.
 Those conversations eventually became the inspiration for Akkara Kazhchakal, a Malayalam-language sitcom that landed a 30-minute slot on an Indian television station for several seasons.
 "That really took off after we put it on air and YouTube and it kick-started our career because it went viral and everyone was talking about it," Varghese said.
 After receiving positive feedback for the series (and millions of hits on YouTube), Varghese and his colleagues shifted their attention into launching a new comedy series that would appeal to a broader audience.

 "The show is about the daily quirkiness that we have," Varghese told India-West.
 "You know, issues like marriage, five-year anniversary, little things like slices of life.
 We have tried to incorporate a lot of that which will be relatable to the major audiences."
 While speaking to NBC Varghese said "During the writing process, the team didn't set out to make anything revolutionary, or to make any big statements.
 The series was more of an opportunity to put 22 minutes of entertaining and relatable comedy out there for the world to watch.
 The team was also careful not to exaggerate or portray the characters in the series in an unrealistic manner."

 Speaking to The News Minute Bare one of the producers said, "It is basically a sitcom taking a satirical look at the life of Indians and other brown-skinned communities in the backdrop of NYC.
 It's not a very serious or preachy depiction of the issues.
 The comedy really comes from the everyday activities of the characters who are into the rat race typical of city life.
 The cultural differences of the Indian, Middle Eastern, Chinese, Caucasian, and African American characters also helps."
 He added "It was widely felt that Outsourced had a local perspective of the things which didn't help in capturing the Indian situation that truthfully.
 We have a more balanced scripting department with talents from American as well as Indian backgrounds.
 That we believe has resulted in a programme which will be palatable to both the audiences."

 Filming

 Principal photography took place in Queens, Brooklyn, Manhattan, and New Brunswick over a 30-day period mid-2014.
-Production was supervised by producer Atit Shah and his company Create Entertainment.